Employer Insights

 If your business is looking to hire or already employs workers under the age of 18, then you need to ensure compliance with these laws.

 Child labor laws can be among the most complex and difficult to navigate, and carry some of the biggest and most impactful penalties and fines.
-Ultimately, the government wants to put in as many protections for minors as they can and do anything they can to enforce them.
+Ultimately, the government wants to put in as many protections for minors as possible to enforce them.

 This can make compliance difficult for businesses that employ minors, as it adds an entirely new compliance aspect.
 Businesses in Washington State that are struggling with child labor laws should look to a Washington State payroll and HR company for assistance.